criblio/appscope/website/src/pages/docs/config-file.md

   #  len: 14

   # AppScope uses an internally defined protocol detector for HTTP like the
-  # example below automatically when the Cribl Stream backend is enabled.
+  # example below by default.
   #
-  # Uncomment this and adjust as needed to override the defaults or to enable
+  # Uncomment this and adjust as needed to override the defaults.
-  # HTTP detection when not using Cribl Stream.
   #
   #- name: HTTP
   #  regex: "HTTP\\/1\\.[0-2]|PRI \\* HTTP\\/2\\.0\r\n\r\nSM\r\n\r\n"
-  #  detect: true
-  #  payload: true

   # AppScope uses an internally defined protocol detector for STATSD like the
   # example below by default.